Table of Contents

 How to Calculate Equity Multiplier?

-To calculate the equity multiplier, it is necessary to divide the company’s total assets by the total net stockholder’s equity.
-Total net stockholder’s equity can be calculated as total assets minus total liabilities.
+To calculate the equity multiplier, the company’s total assets must be divided by the total net Stockholder’s equity, which can be calculated as total assets minus total liabilities.

 Equity Multiplier = Total assets / Stockholder’s equity